-I directed the Royal College of Music Big Band from 2001-2007, and in 2007 recorded the first ever RCM jazz CD in a programme that included several movements from Maria Schneider’s Grammy-winning suite ‘Allegresse’.
+I directed the Royal College of Music Big Band from 2001-2007 (pictured above), and in 2007 recorded the first ever RCM jazz CD in a programme that included several movements from Maria Schneider’s Grammy-winning suite ‘Allegresse’.
 Other tunes included Pat Metheny’s ‘Minuano’ and arrangements by Bob Brookmeyer, Bill Dobbins and the unique Clayton-Hamilton band.

 I ran my own big band professionally for several years in the early 1990s, and have conducted big bands at college level for over 20 years, at universities in the UK including Anglia Polytechnic University in Cambridge (now Ruskin), Brunel University and Kingston University.
-I also do clinics with US high school bands and have my own pad, including many of my own arrangements and compositions.
+I have my own pad, including many of my own arrangements and compositions.
 In earlier years, I also taught jazz, arranging and improvising at the Purcell School and a number of UK universities.

 My jazz piano playing was a regular part of my freelance work after I left Guildhall, though it has not been the mainstay of my performing since I began to work more seriously as a choral conductor in 2002.
 Regular gigs on the London jazz scene with the likes of Brian Abrahams, Bobby Wellins, Chris Wells and a number of jazz singers have been interspersed with set-piece performances with groups such as London’s Eclectic Voices and the Frank Williams African Jazz Quintet.